joshmurr/cci-auto-pix2pix/README.md

 ![Greyscale2Flower](./flower.png)

+The intended use is inside a Docker container or on Google Colab so no provisions have been made to install the relevant drivers.
+Tensorflow is the only external dependancy any way so it should run out-the-box regardless (if you have Tensorflow installed).

 A shell script called `frame_extractor.sh` was created to quickly create a dataset from a video.
 In particular timelapse videos downloaded from YouTube using [youtube-dl][yt-dl] have been pretty good.

 ---